What is Azure Kubernetes Service on Azure Stack HCI?

 Azure Kubernetes Service fully supports both Linux-based and Windows-based containers.
-When you create a Kubernetes cluster on Azure Stack HCI, you can choose whether to create node pools (groups of identical VMs) to run Linux containers, Windows containers, or both.
+When you create a Kubernetes cluster on Azure Stack HCI, you can choose whether to create node pools (groups of identical Kubernetes cluster nodes) to run Linux containers, Windows containers, or both.

-Azure Kubernetes Service creates the Linux and Windows VMs so that you don't have to directly manage the Linux or Windows operating systems.
+Azure Kubernetes Service creates the Linux and Windows nodes so that you don't have to directly manage the Linux or Windows operating systems.

 Secure your container infrastructure

 Azure Kubernetes Service includes a number of features to help secure your container infrastructure: